Kentucky Civil Court Records

 What are Kentucky Civil Court Records?

 Kentucky Civil Court records are official documents describing the initiation, hearing, and conclusion of civil lawsuits in Kentucky state courts.
 These records include case files containing witness and evidence lists, jury information, and judgments as well as video and audio transcripts of proceedings.
 The records of Kentucky Civil Courts also include dockets, calendars, orders, motions, statements, and affidavits.
+Interested members of the public may find Kentucky civil court records in the jurisdiction where the case was heard.

 Understanding the Kentucky Civil Court Structure